bradchristie/taminations-flutter/assets/c1/concentric_concept.md

 > ![alt](concentric_9b.png)
 >

 If the Concentric call does not end in a 2x2 Box, then it is not necessary to apply either of the above rules.
-The outsides simply finish in the outside 1x4 or Diamond.
+The Outsides simply finish in the outside 1x4 or Diamond.

 Concentric [Trade the Wave](../plus/trade_the_wave.md):